aeternity/protocol/channels/ON-CHAIN.md

 It is worth mentioning that what is to be disputed is the off-chain state that the force progress had been based on and not the forcing of progress itself.
-If an older state had been provided by the forcing party, the other party can post a newer co-signed off-chain state (via a snapshot for example).
-The co-signed state with the same or greater round will replace the on-chain produced one.
+If an older state had been provided by the forcing party, the other party can post a newer authenticated off-chain state (via a snapshot for example).
+The authenticated by both participants off-chain state with the same or greater round will replace the on-chain produced one.

 ### `channel_force_progress_tx`